 There are 5 main factors influencing a career journey, which shouldn’t be ignored.
 Misregarding even a single factor can prove itself to be critical during your career development journey, so you should consider every single factor to guarantee that you’re on the right path.

-Read every factor on this list and self-reflect for a minute, think how it personally influences your career opportunities.
+Read every factor on this list and self-reflect for a minute, and think about how it personally influences your career opportunities.

 Personal characteristics include many different things, like your personality, interests, and worldview.
-For example, if you’re a creative person that likes art, you’d probably find it boring to work as an accountant.
-But if you’re someone that loves numbers, an accountant might be the career path you want to take.
+For example, if you’re a creative person who likes art, you’d probably find it boring to work as an accountant.
+But if you’re someone who loves numbers, an accountant might be the career path you want to take.

 As sad as it is, your financial situation also influences the career progression you can pursue.
 Even if you’re gifted and have a great academic record to enroll in a medical school, it might be too expensive for you.
 That’s why you have to take into consideration your financial capacities and what kind of training you can allow yourself to undertake.

 Your family situation is also very important to take into consideration when you’re planning your career.
 For example, you might have to move to another state or country to pursue your career, but if your partner isn’t willing to move together, it’ll cause problems.